 The recent history of the Horseshoe Ranch provides some clues about the Commission’s decision to pursue a policy outside of its legal mandate.
 The Bureau of Land Management (BLM) land that surrounds the ranch’s base property wasn’t always public land.
 In 1988 and 1991 land trades were made between the BLM and the Arizona State Land Department that brought 62,700 acres of local land into BLM ownership.
 The lands acquired by the BLM included important natural resources, like desert riparian areas, which gained some protection under federal ownership.

 The BLM created new grazing allotments from these acquired acres.
 The former state land that had been leased for grazing to the Horseshoe Ranch became the BLM’s new 32,388-acre Horseshoe allotment, and was permitted to the Horseshoe Ranch.
 It was adjacent to the existing 35,899-acre Copper Creek grazing allotment administered by the Tonto National Forest, which was already permitted to the Horseshoe Ranch.

 But the land exchanges worried many Arizona ranchers, especially the ones directly affected by the trades, because they suspected the BLM would require them to make changes to improve their livestock management.
-(The State Land Department is notorious for not requiring any livestock management on the land it leases for grazing.)
+(The State Land Department is notorious for not requiring adequate livestock management on the land it leases for grazing.)